rui03Cassie/MiniProject-Dogs-vs.-Cats/training.md

 pip install torch torchvision numpy pandas matplotlib tqdm pillow scikit-learn
 ```

-If you use NVIDIA GPU, install the CUDA-enabled PyTorch build that matches your local CUDA version.
+If a NVIDIA GPU is used, install the CUDA-enabled PyTorch build that matches the local CUDA version.

 **Verify GPU**